duckyuck/minoro/README.md

 In the previous example, Minoro generated 26 permutations before exhaustedly finding the smallest one.
 Your dataset is probably considerably larger, your predicate function possibly slower.
-If you're worried to be waiting years before `shrink-with` is finally providing a shrunk variation of yourdata, `shrinkables-with` provides you the means to control how many permutations to try.
+If you're worried to be waiting years before `shrink-with` is finally providing a shrunk variation of your data, `shrinkables-with` provides you the means to control how many permutations to try.

 `shrinkables-with` expects the same parameters as `shrink-with`.
 However, the result is a lazy sequence of all permutations sent to your predicate function.
-The elements in this lazy sequence are object implementing the `minoro.protocols.IShrinable` protocol, wrapping the permutated value.
+The elements in this lazy sequence are object implementing the `minoro.protocols.IShrinkable` protocol, wrapping the permutated value.
 The `value` function pulls the actual permutated value out of these object.
 The objects also contains a key named `:minoro/ok?`, designating to hold the boolean result of your predicate function for that permutation.